What are the principles of Good Digital Healthcare Design?

 Clinician-Patient Concordance Relationship

 Healthcare systems like the NHS deeply acknowledge the confidentiality of information, even from patients themselves.
-This one-way relation has several effects on patients, such as the lack of interest in adhering to the digital health solution.
-Another impact is the feeling of disconnection from the system that suppose to support patients.
-This relationship is based on how the healthcare system works as a scientific evidence-based industry.
+This one-way relationship has several effects on patients, such as the lack of interest in adhering to the digital health solution.
+Another impact is the feeling of disconnection from the system that is supposed to support patients.
+This relationship is based on how the healthcare system works as a scientific, evidence-based industry.
 Patients are receptors of the treatment rather than a partner in a healthcare experience.
 The approach has several psychological and physical issues, as highlighted earlier.

 Consider Patient Adherence

-Focusing on the patient needs alone is not enough.
-While user needs are one of three pillars of the human-centred design, this factor alone is not enough in health technology, especially for chronic diseases and self-administered treatments.
+Focusing on the patient’s needs alone is not enough.
+While user needs are one of three pillars of human-centred design, this factor alone is not enough in health technology, especially for chronic diseases and self-administered treatments.
 In these conditions, the magnitude of the time dimension is another challenge to build a user-centric solution.
-The focus of patient needs is no longer enough.
+The focus on patient needs is no longer enough.
 The extent of adherence to the treatment duration, regardless of its length, is considered in the design process.

-A clear awareness of the factors that influence patient usage and adherence to the intervention effectively addresses the factors that drive patients to adhere to the medical treatment.
+A clear awareness of the factors influencing patient usage and adherence to the intervention effectively addresses the factors driving patients to adhere to the medical treatment.
 Although different theories provide a detailed discussion of the different adherence factors and their applications, there is no systematic and practical method to help designers consider the appropriate adherence factors.

 Video 2.
 The Adherence Canvas applies Evidence-Based Design principle (Level 5)